aslancarlos/OnBoardingAzureToPCloud/README.md

 ## Features

 - Extract all secrets from a AKV/RG/Sub
-- Build an encrypted file .CSV with the data from Secrets.
+- Add the required tags from CyberArk Secretshub
+- Add support to recursive on ResourceGroups